 Swarthmore freshmen are encouraged to explore majors rather than “just falling into what you’re good at,” students say.
 To support this philosophy and enable students to transition to their new college life, first semester is pass/fail with no recorded GPA.
 Nathan, a senior Peace and Conflict Studies major, reinforced that students are encouraged to explore the breadth of academic options here.
-Students apply to their major at the end of their sophomore year.
+Students declare their major at the end of their sophomore year.

 The average class size at Swarthmore College is 16 students, although some of the more popular lectures can be 30-50 students and the largest lecture hall holds 200.
 Breakout sessions led by the lecturing professor allow for more intimate exploration of material.
-Both students said professors have an open-door policy and genuinely want to spend time with the students whether it’s for coffee, lunch, rock climbing or in this scenario Hannah, our tour guide, relayed to us: Hannah “When can I use telescope?”
+Both students said professors have an open-door policy and genuinely want to spend time with the students whether it’s for coffee, lunch, rock climbing or in this scenario Hannah, our tour guide, relayed to us: Hannah “When can I use the telescope?”
 Professor “Right now, let’s go.”

 Endowments, grants and various research funding across all divisions support external work experiences as well as opportunities for students to work in-depth with professors starting in their freshman year.
 In addition to support with resume prep, mock interviews and a career closet, the Career Center facilitates national and international “externships” for students.
 Students are set up with home stays in the externship city and spend one week shadowing a Swarthmore alumnus in his/her professional role.
-Offered as early as freshman year, these externships often turn into internships.
+Offered as early as freshman year, these externships often turn into longer-term internships.

 Swarthmore is one of few liberal arts colleges to have an engineering department; however, just as you don’t apply to any other major at Swarthmore, you don’t apply to engineering, and no surprise, you don’t learn just one type of engineering—you learn all fields and graduate with a general engineering degree.
 About 50% of Swarthmore’s engineers double major.

 On campus housing is guaranteed for all 4 yrs and 60% of students live four years on campus.
 Dorms are a mix of freshmen through seniors, making it easy to get to know your fellow Swatties.
-The RA is there to “keep students safe, not to catch you doing something wrong.”
-Every hall also has a Student Academic Mentor (SAM), a Diversity Peer Advisor, and a Green advisor keeping an eye out for sustainable-friendly behavior.

 Fun at Swarthmore ranges from fraternity parties and sporting events to hiking to game nights and pterodactyl fright nights.
 There’s something for everyone with over 100 clubs.
 About a quarter of students take part in 22 different Division III sports; others have great fun with the music ensemble open to anyone, not just music majors.
 For those who want Greek life, there are 2 fraternities and one sorority.
 Houses are more social gathering spots than living spaces.